SynchronVM/SynchronVM/doc/notes/stm32_and_freertos.md

 A look at some projects to see what patterns they use.

 Looking at the vesc BLDC code.
  - Does not consistently follow the design patterns from earlier.
  - Argument placement not consistent.

+## Tue Dec 1

+STM32 Timers!

+- Suitable for multichannel PWM generation
+- multichannel input capture
+- start upon a trigger event
+- control external hardware
+- trigger output

+STM32F4:
+ - Use cases for timers:
+   - measuring pulse width
+   - ouput pwm
+   - read and interpret hall sensors
+   - read motor rotary encoder
+ - Two advanced timers TIM1 and TIM8
+ - medium TIM 2,3, 4, 5
+ - Simple TIM 9, 12
+ - Simplest TIM 10, 11, 13, 14
+ - special: DWT, SysTick
+   - DWT is the debug unit in the chip, but it also has a timer.

+Advanced controll timer (TIM 1, 8)
+ - 16 bit
+ - clock div 1,2,4
+ - prescaler 1 to 65536
+ - direction selection
+ - one pulse mode
+ - high/low output for H-Bridge
+ - hall sensor input support
+ - filtering
+ - repeat counter
+ - emergency brake : reset into known state.
+ - slave mode update generation
+ - Each have 4 channels.

+you can start ADC conversion from a timer.
+Trigger output.

+Timer Configuration:
+ - enable the clock for the timer (RCC)
+ - TIM_TimeBaseInitTypeDef (stdperipheral library st)
+ - set mode, prescale, period, division.
+ - very flexible selection of period, by division and prescaler.

+Clock Selection:
+ - Internal clock (CLK_INT) from RCC.
+ - External clock from pin
+ - External clock from trigger input
+ - internal tridder inputs (ITRx).

+Output compare:
+ - Generate waveform by comparing a value to the current counter value OCxM register compared to coutner.
+ - PWM 1 & 2 (pos, neg)
+ - Center aligned or edge aligned
+ - When switchin transistors current draw increases
+   - center aligned spreads out the switching pulses.

+Input Capture:
+ - Measure pulse width
+ - measure PWM width and duty cycle
+ - capture HALL sensor

+HALL sensor interface in hardware:
+ - Generate events on every transition of the hal sensor.

+Encoder Interface:
+ - Table 93 ref manual

+Synchronization:
+ - A master timer can start, stop, reset or clock another timer.
+ - ADC can be set to respond to timer trigger

+3-phase PWM
+ - Start timer clock
+ - configure timebase and pwm
+ - configure output compare
+ - configure deadtime
+ - enable update interrupt

+General control timers.
+ - Tim2 to Tim5

+The Std peripheral library can be used together with FreeRTOS.

+---
+- 30 - 60KHz pwm drives the mosfets.
+- The commutation happens at artificial intervals.
+Low frequency updates (but several times per rotation of motor?)

+   U     V    W
+1  +     -   off
+2  +    off   -
+3  off   +    -
+4  -     +   off
+5  -    off   +
+6  off   -    +